appcoreopc/edward/standalone-pages/data.md

 strings binded to NumPy arrays such as `'x'` assigned to `np.array([0.23512, 13.2])`.
 Each modeling language interacts with the data in a slightly different way.
 + __TensorFlow.__ The dictionary carries whatever keys and values the user accesses in `log_prob()` (or in the other user-defined methods).
 Key is a string.
-Value is a NumPy array or TensorFlow placeholder.
+Value is a NumPy array or TensorFlow tensor.
 ```python
 class BetaBernoulli:
     def log_prob(self, xs, zs):